 - Photographs of the entire Balloons pictorial series

-- More variations of the Cut Pearl design
+- All the variations of the Cut Pearl design

 - An example of the Koala design!

-- The remaining Shakespeare designs by Kenneth Townsend.
-Also see the official Kenneth Townsend web site (right: the Cheshire Cat, photo © Pip Harris)
+- All the Shakespeare designs by Kenneth Townsend.
+Also see the official Kenneth Townsend web site

 - Many more unusual Novelty and Commemorative trays